jtr13/gittutorial/README.md

-# The No-Shell\* Git/GitHub Tutorial for R users using RStudio
+# Git/GitHub Tutorial for R users using RStudio

 Click [here](GitTutorial.md) for the tutorial.